What to Do in Paris in 7 Days

 DAY 5 – AFTERNOON

-After visiting this area, take the metro at Stalingrad to the Anvers station (line 2) to explore the bohemian neighborhood of Montmartre.
+After visiting this area, take the metro at Stalingrad to the Anvers station (line 2) to explore the bohemian neighborhood of Montmartre (Paris 18).

-For your visit to Montmartre, we suggest following this self-guided Montmartre Walking Tour, starting from the Sacré Coeur, which explores the main sights of Montmartre whilst learning the history of this picturesque neighborhood.
+For your visit to Montmartre, we suggest following this self-guided Montmartre Walking Tour, starting from the Sacré Coeur Basilica, which explores the main sights of Montmartre whilst learning the history of this picturesque neighborhood.

-If you want to go beyond the main sights, check out our Secret Map of Montmartre with our favorite spots off the beaten path.
+If you want to go beyond the main sights, check out our Secret Map of Montmartre with our favorite spots off the beaten path – Check out our dinner recommendations in Montmartre

-7 Days in Paris, Day 6 – Palais Royal, Opera, Grands Boulevards
+7 Days Paris Itinerary, Day 6 – Palais Royal, Opera, Grands Boulevards

-On day 6 of this Paris 1 week itinerary you will be visiting:
+On day 6 of this Paris travel itinerary 7 days, you will be visiting:

 - Gardens of Palais Royal